dannwaneri/Penuelnwaneri/README.md

-Do you know any cool open-source projects that requires my skill set?
+Do you know any cool open-source projects that requires my skillset?
-What books and podcasts are you reading and listening to?
-What are you doing to develop your software development skill?
-Feel free to contact me @ penuelnwaneri@gmail.com || <a href="https://twitter.com/PenuelCodes">@PenuelCodes</a> and let me know!

 <!--
 **PenuelCodes/PenuelCodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.